DeepLearning-JupyterBook/deeplearning-jupyterbook.github.io/_build/html/_sources/markdowns/python_scripting.md

 often contains several packages and scripts.
 This is an easy process: split out the functionality you want into separate folders and include an empty \_\_init\_\_.py file.
 ```

+### Installation
+It is a good proactive to contain all necessary packages in a file named `equirements.txt`.
+This allows easy installation of all necessary packages by running `pip install -r requirements.txt`

 ### Execution